jtesta/ssh-audit/README.md

    -L,  --list-policies    list all the official, built-in policies
         --lookup=<alg1,alg2,...>    looks up an algorithm(s) without
-                                    connecting to a server -M,  --make-policy=<policy.txt>  creates a policy based on the target server (i.e.: the target server has the ideal configuration that other servers should
+                                    connecting to a server -m,  --manual           print the man page (Windows only) -M,  --make-policy=<policy.txt>  creates a policy based on the target server (i.e.: the target server has the ideal configuration that other servers should